-29.5.2 Debt securities and loan to Parent company
+29.5.2 Investment in corporate debt securities

-The Group limits its exposure to credit risk on debt securities - FVOCI by investing only in liquid debt securities that have the healthiest interest coverage ratios and gearing ratios, such as the net debt to EBITDA ratio.
+The Group limits its exposure to credit risk on corporate debt securities at FVOCI by investing only in liquid debt securities that have the healthiest interest coverage ratios and gearing ratios, such as the net debt to EBITDA ratio.
 The Group then monitors changes in credit risk by tracking published annual financial statements of the companies in which the Group holds its debt securities, together with any significant changes in prices of such debt securities on the local stock exchange.